bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Overcast
+- Mostly Cloudy
-- 82% humidity
+- 84% humidity
 - 17 mph wind
-- 92% cloud cover
+- 85% cloud cover
 - 50 AQI 🟩
-- 1.83 inches of snow and 0.12 inches of rain expected in the next 48 hours
+- 1.67 inches of snow and 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>